chrisbiegay/wator/README.md

-# wator
+# Wa-Tor

-A population and ecology simulation based on the paper by A. K. Dewdney.
+A population and ecology simulation.
+See https://en.wikipedia.org/wiki/Wa-Tor

+## Usage
+Open **public/index.html** in a web browser.